There are many great resources to help you get to and through college with as little loan debt as possible.

 Find our online scholarship application on our ‘Apply for a Scholarship’ page.
 The deadline for most high school senior scholarships is each February and the deadline for college students/adults and some high school seniors is in late May.
 We have a separate application for seniors and adults pursuing training at a trade or technical school up through an Associates degree and that application is open until March.

 Here are a few tips for applying for scholarships:

 4. Create an organized list of your school and community activities and your work experience.
 Include any awards, honors, offices or promotions you received.
-Most scholarship applications ask for this information, so this is something you can do months before you start to apply.

 For additional guidance and to review sample statements, check out College Board.

 www.fafsa.gov – The Free Application for Federal Student Aid.
 Most colleges use the Expected Family Contribution (EFC) number generated by the FAFSA form when deciding how much financial aid you will be offered.
 The application opens October 1 every year and is used for federal Pell Grants and student loans.